All children are artists. The problem is how to remain an artist once he grows up.” —Pablo Picasso

 And that’s what I did.
 I decided writing was where my heart and soul was.
 And who can live long separate from the two?
 I couldn’t so I became who I am.
 A writer.

-It was not easy.
+It was difficult.
 It took more than a year.
 I filled all those unforgiving minutes with effort and wrote and published my first book when I was 48 years old.

-Since 2008, I’ve written and ghostwritten over a dozen nonfiction and fiction books, dozens of short stories and vignettes, hundreds of essays, posts, and articles and since 2010 (through my company Adducent), I’ve helped publish 40+authors and 67 titles (as of this writing).
+Since 2008, I’ve written and ghostwritten over a dozen nonfiction and fiction books, dozens of short stories and vignettes, hundreds of essays, posts, and articles and since 2010 (through my company Adducent), I’ve helped publish 40+authors and 73 titles (as of this writing).
 It’s been hard work because I had to figure things out and learn along the way.
-In all I’ve done, I’m self-taught like Steve Jobs just not near as rich.
+In all I’ve done, I’m self-taught like Steve Jobs.
 And I’m still learning and getting better as both a writer and a publisher; that will never stop.
 My business life still has its stress—if you’re self-employed as I have been for 22+ years you can’t avoid or eliminate that—but I have control of and care about my work and what I create (or help clients create).

 So, here’s the thing.
 The above is about me but now, what follows is for you.

-Believe in your heart of hearts and work at what you want to do even if it’s while everyone else is sleeping or playing.
+Believe in your heart of hearts and work at what you want to even if it’s while everyone else is sleeping or playing.

-Stand quietly resolute before those that doubt you (whether they say it to your face or if you know they are probably thinking it).
+Stand resolute before those that doubt you (whether they say it to your face or if you know they are thinking it).

 Deal with self-doubts by doing the work, whatever it may be.
 Action can and will handle self-doubts.
 Make it happen.